-I love my teachers because they teach me exciting things and help me with my work.
+I love my teachers because they teach me exciting things, they help me with my learning and they really care about me and my friends and family.

 Our excursions are the best.
 We are allowed to go to excursions every year.